xiix0/scam/README.md

-Your supervisor is thinking about you.
+Your boyfriend takes chocolate from strangers.